 You’re not going to see success overnight.

-Implementing an employee mobile app across a whole company takes time.
+Implementing an employee app across a whole company takes time.
 That’s why it’s a good idea to break the process up into manageable parts.

 Pro tip: Enlist the support of a customer success management team to help with the overall logistics.